TheDeepLogic/Apple-II-HGR-Toolkit/README.md

 #### Why Font Weight Helps

-The `--weight` option combats NTSC artifacts by creating thicker strokes.
+The `-weight` option combats NTSC artifacts by creating thicker strokes.
 When using weight 2 or 3, the doubled/tripled pixels create more solid white regions, reducing color fringing and making text more readable on colored backgrounds.
 This is why many Apple II programs used double-wide or chunky fonts.

+#### Text Size Scaling

+The `-size` option (values 1-5, default 1) scales the entire character by multiplying both the pixel positions and the font weight.
+This creates larger text while maintaining proportions:
+- **Size 1**: Normal 5×7 font with specified weight (default)
+- **Size 2**: 10×14 characters (double size)
+- **Size 3**: 15×21 characters (triple size)
+- **Size 4**: 20×28 characters (quadruple size)
+- **Size 5**: 25×35 characters (quintuple size)

+Note: Larger sizes may require adjusting spacing to prevent character overlap.
+The size multiplier affects both the character dimensions and the stroke weight.

 ### Practical Color Tips